The ROG Ally is a new handheld gaming PC from ASUS launching next month. Here's what you need to know, including official specs, price and more.

 The standard AMD Ryzen Z1 chip has six CPU cores and 12 threads, whereas the Extreme version packs eight CPU cores and 16 threads.
 The $699 launch version will use the Extreme processor, with ASUS planning to release the basic Z1 variant later in Q3 of 2023.

 These chips are said to offer a roughly 55% increase in graphical power when compared to the Steam Deck.
 An article from Sean Hollister for The Verge highlights how the impressive performance stats that AMD are touting for these new mobile chips don't come from some "sprawling bench-mounted test bed" but are actually based on actual testing with an early ASUS ROG Ally device.
-We will update this post with more real-world results once we have them.
+Our ROG Ally review has more on how the device performs.

 What models are available?
 What will they cost?

-As confirmed above, the ASUS ROG Ally will be available on June 13 at an official $699 price point — aligning with what recent leaks suggested.
-However, there will be a cheaper model for those willing to wait.
+At launch there is one configuration of the ROG Ally available — however, there will be a cheaper model for those willing to wait.

-Yes, there will be two models of the ASUS ROG Ally made available, one at this $699 price, and another to follow at a cheaper $599.
+The two models of the ASUS ROG Ally are: the launch model at $699 featuring a Z1 Extreme, and another to follow at a cheaper $599.

-The $699 model will be the first available to market on June 13, offering early adopters the chance to get the AMD Z1 Extreme model ahead of the base Z1 variant which will follow at a later date.
+The launch $699 model offers early adopters the chance to get the more performant AMD Z1 Extreme model ahead of the base Z1 variant which will follow at a later date.

 By comparison, Valve's base-level Steam Deck starts at $399, with the most expensive one sitting at $649.
 As such, the ROG Ally does come in at a pricier starting point.

-So while the Steam Deck might continue being the value pick thanks to that low price, ASUS looks like they plan to attack the Steam Deck from the top here, with a slightly pricier but more performant device.
+So while the Steam Deck might continue being the value pick thanks to that low price, ASUS are attacking the Steam Deck from the top here, with a slightly pricier but more performant device.

 A 120Hz screen with Adaptive Sync